nikitr/novellia-pets/README.md

 - Also ended up needing 2 queries to get the different types of records.
 This came out of a need to show the user that their records have been successfully added, on the front end.

 ## Backend structure
 - I figured it would be cleanest to have a separate table for vaccine records and for allergy records.
 Each record table has a pet id foreign key which references each record to its corresponding unique pet.
+This way, the immediate pet data remains separate from the medical record data.
 This also allows us to build cleanly in the case that we want to add future record types.
 - Straightforward data types per field in tables.

 ## Improvements
 - Remove the "any" and "@ts-ignore" where added.
 Flesh out the types.
+There's probably a way to use prisma model to import data types.
 - Styling!
 Very barebones right now.
 Pretty ugly.
 - Validation: We probably want a list of pets we support, some checks on the pet creation form for the pet type.
 We should add some restrictions on the datepicker for dob and vaccine to only allow dates before current date.
-- Once there is authentication, we can rely on that to provide current pet data.
+- Once there is authentication, we can rely on logged in user info to provide current pet data.
+- Since allergy severity only has two options currently (mild or severe) we should make that a dropdown so the entries remain consistent with expectations.
+- The admin page UI could be cleaner (maybe we list out the pet names and the admin can click on a pet to view more, rather than displaying all info in its entirety).
+And/or add pagination as the db grows to maintain load times.
+- There might be some minor duplicated code in queries.ts which can be pulled out into a function (the logic to get all vaccines and allergies for a pet is reused).

 ## Reflections
 - First time using Prisma, docs are well done and the setup is very fast.